felixge/can/README.md

 GKV is a Git inspired key value store.

-## Motivation

-The main goal is to create a simple database suitable for offline usage across many devices with good support for syncing and conflict resolution.

 ## Comparison to similar projects

+The main goal of GKV is to create a simple database suitable for offline usage across many devices with good support for syncing and conflict resolution supporting up to 1 million records.

 ### Git